meutraa/mm/README.md

 ###### Planned
 * Syncing all message history without gaps.
+* Swap exchange token for access token when access token expires.

 ###### Unsure
 * Should messages be sent by creating files under an in directory instead of a